DebtWave FAQ

 Some creditors may report that an account is being paid via a debt management program (DMP).
 However, according to MyFICO.com that notation should not have any impact on your score.

-No. You will ultimately pay back 100 percent of the principal you owe to your creditors, but you’ll likely save in interest charges you would have otherwise been accountable to pay.
+No. You will ultimately pay back 100 percent of the principal you owe to your creditors.
+However, with lower interest rates you will have your debt paid off much quicker.

 The only accounts we recommend to leave off the DMP are those that are not eligible due to either being new accounts or those opened under a promotional plan.